narain1/shallow-2d/README.md

 This scheme provides better accuracy compared to simple first-order methods.

-## Parallelization Strategy

-### Domain Decomposition

-The simulation domain is divided into subdomains, with each subdomain assigned to a different OpenMP thread.
-This approach allows for parallel computation of fluxes and state updates.

-### Load Balancing

-The `init_myid` function implements a load balancing strategy by dividing the domain evenly among available threads, with any remainder distributed to maintain balance.

-## Time Integration

 ### Runge-Kutta Method

 A third-order Runge-Kutta method is used for time integration, providing stability and accuracy.
 The method involves three substeps per time step, each updating the state variables.

-## Boundary Conditions

-Periodic boundary conditions are implemented, allowing the simulation to represent a continuous domain wrapped around in both x and y directions.

-## Forcing

-An external forcing term is included in the simulation, represented by:

-$F = A \sin(2\pi \omega t)$

-Where $A$ is the amplitude and $\omega$ is the frequency of the forcing.

-Thank you for providing the correct compilation instruction.
-I'll update the instructions to reflect this specific command.
-Here's a revised version of the running instructions:

 # Running the Shallow Water Equations Simulation